himakshi-aggarwal/shopping-cart/README.md

 The app has two separate views/components.
 The Product Listing Component and Cart Component.
 The list of products to be displayed is already provided in the app.

-The app should implement the following functionalities:
+The app implements the following functionalities:

 - Clicking on each Add To Cart should add the item to the shopping cart.
 The listing in the Product Listing component should be updated to show the Increase/Decrease Quantity button and the quantity of the item in cart.